DeKalb, Illinois: Arts and culture

+The Egyptian Theatre, built in 1929, is one of a handful of such theatres still extant in the United States.
+The Stage Coach Players, founded in 1947, have a theatre on 5th Street.

-Parks and greenspace
+Parks and recreation

 The DeKalb Park District is responsible for DeKalb's 44 parks and recreation facilities.
 Members of the League of Women Voters established the park district in 1935 to address the need for a public swimming pool.
 The City of DeKalb gave the first four parks to the District: Annie's Woods, Huntley Park, Liberty Park, and Hopkins Park.

 In 2000 the district opened the Sports and Recreation Center, a multi-function facility that features an indoor field of over 1 acre, clear-span space with synthetic field turf.
 The park district provides year-round athletic and recreation programs including day camps, youth baseball and softball, adult softball leagues both indoors and outdoors, swimming lessons, golf lessons, karate, tennis, adult and youth basketball leagues, indoor soccer, fitness classes, and preschool.

 The DeKalb Park District park system has 44 parks totaling over 700 acres: community parks, neighborhood parks, passive parks and linear parks.
 Notable parks and facilities include: